 - Extra rules or restrictions apply to certain drugs on our Drug List (refer to Chapter 5 of your Member Handbook for more information). - Extra rules and restrictions for certain drugs include: - Getting our approval in advance before we agree to cover the drug for you.
-This is sometimes called "prior authorization (PA)." - $\circ$ For some drugs, there are restrictions on the amount of the drug you can have.
+This is sometimes called "prior authorization (PA)." - Quantity limits.
+For some drugs, there are restrictions on the amount of the drug you can have. - 3.
+Changing coverage of a drug to a lower cost-sharing tier.
+Every drug on our Drug List is in one of five cost-sharing tiers.
+In general, the lower the cost-sharing tier number, the less your required copay amount is.